Mail Code: 94305-5456

 Same as: PATH 101

 CBIO 240.
-Molecular Genetic Basis of Cancer.
+Molecular and Genetic Basis of Cancer.
 4 Units.

 Required for first-year Cancer Biology graduate students.
 Focus is on fundamental concepts in the molecular biology of cancer, including oncogenes, tumor suppressor genes, and cellular signaling pathways.
 Emphasis will be given to seminal discoveries and key experiments in the field of cancer molecular biology.
 Course consists of two 1 hour lectures and one 2 hour discussion per week.
 Enrollment of undergraduates requires consent of the course director.